basf/ARCANA/README.rst

 Tuning Configuration
 --------------------
-The :code:`tuning_config.ini` file facilitates the hyperparameter optimization process to enhance model performance.
+The :code:`tuning_parameter.ini` file facilitates the hyperparameter optimization process to enhance model performance.
 It defines a range of values for various model parameters and training settings, allowing for a systematic exploration of the hyperparameter space.
 This includes configurations for loss functions, learning rates, model architecture specifics, and regularization techniques.
 The file is structured to allow for both discrete and continuous parameter tuning, in accordance with Optuna, with the ability to specify ranges and categorical choices.

 Architecture